Back to blog

 The data quality challenge

 AI underwriting is only as good as the data it's based on.
-Poor data quality — incomplete applications, inaccurate information, inconsistent data formats — leads to poor underwriting decisions.
+Poor data quality, such as incomplete applications, inaccurate information, and inconsistent data formats, leads to poor underwriting decisions.

-The interface design is critical here.
-An application interface that collects high-quality data — through adaptive questioning, real-time validation, and document extraction — produces better underwriting outcomes than one that collects whatever the applicant provides.
+The intake experience is critical here.
+An in app voice agent that collects high quality data, through adaptive questioning, real time validation, and document extraction, produces better underwriting outcomes than a static form that accepts whatever the applicant provides.

-This is one of the most important connections between the customer-facing interface and the underwriting process.
-The interface isn't just a data collection mechanism — it's the first line of underwriting quality control.
+This is one of the most important connections between the customer facing experience and the underwriting process.
+The intake layer isn't just a data collection mechanism.
+It's the first line of underwriting quality control.

 The explainability requirement